yth-3/Yuan-Cao-P1/README.md

 ![ER Diagram](img/ERSRelationalModel.png)

 - Each column is one attribute
-- Each row is one fact
+- Each row is one fact about the primary key
 - No partial dependency
 	- Each attribute depends on only a portion of the primary key
 - No transitive dependency